 Enjoy the panoramic view from the highest point in the San Gabriel Mountains.
 You can see for miles over the range in every direction.
 Beyond the San Gabriel’s, Southern California’s other prominent summits, Mount San Gorgonio, Mount San Jacinto, and Santiago Peak are all in sight to the south and east.
 West Baldy, a slightly lower summit, occupies some of the view to the west, and there are mountain peaks and valleys stretching for miles in every direction.

-To get to the trailhead: Take the 210 east to Baseline Road (exit 52).
+To get to the trailhead: Take Interstate 210 east to Baseline Road (exit 52).
 Turn left at the light at the end of the ramp on to Baseline Road.
 Make the next right on to Padua Avenue.
-Drive 1.7 miles and turn right onto Mount Baldy Road (there will be a traffic light).
-Continue 7 miles up Mount Baldy Road through Mount Baldy Village (where there is a visitor center) and follow the road for another 4.4 miles up the mountain past Manker Flats Campground to the bottom of Falls Road on the left.
+Drive 1.7 miles and turn right onto Mount Baldy Road (at a traffic light).
+Continue 7 miles up Mount Baldy Road through Mount Baldy Village (which has a visitor center) and follow the road for another 4.4 miles up the mountain past Manker Flats Campground to the bottom of Falls Road on the left.
 Park along Mount Baldy Road, display an adventure pass, and begin hiking up Falls Road.

 Trailhead address: Mount Baldy Road & Falls Road, Angeles National Forest, Mount Baldy, CA 91759